mazenmegawer/legal_docs_project/README.md

 # legal_docs_project

+The Postgres container listens on localhost:5555.
+Connect using port 5555 in DBMS clients

 ## 📖 Column Name Reference (English ↔ Arabic)

 This project uses English column names in the database schema for clarity and compatibility.